bound1ess/mermaid-php/readme.md

 ## Installation

 In order to install MermaidPhp, you need Composer.

-Run the following command in your project root directory.
+Run the following command in your project root directory:

 ```shell
 composer require bound1ess/mermaid-php:~1.0